top of page

 I don't know if he paced.
 I don't know what he was wearing.

-It was harder not to drink, than not to pee, and he left the room once - to get his charger, because he had lent his second charger to his best friend the night before; the friend he didn't know yet was taken hostage.
+It was harder not to drink, than not to pee, and he left the room only once - to get his charger, because he had lent his second charger to his best friend the night before, the friend he didn't yet know had been taken hostage by Hamas.

 --

 At midnight or 1am the soldiers called Adam and said they were coming to get him, but the one who knocked had an Arabic accent, so Adam had to call the soldier back, but he was told he was "Druze," and so Adam opened his door, and standing in the middle of a circle of soldiers, he was led out of his house into what had been the beautiful grounds that his brother had cared for, only now they were smoldering, burning to the ground, with smoke rising to the heavens, coming from the burning of bodies of people he knew.
 And the shootouts were everywhere and would continue for days.
 And his father was outside the Kibbutz waiting for Yonatan's children to be brought out from under that damn bed.
-And they would all get onto a bus in the middle of the night, and be brought to Ein Gedi, but there was not enough space for them, as too many others had already been brought there in the middle of that night between October 7th and October 8th.
+And he and his mom, who had spent the entire day alone in her safe room as well, would get onto a bus in the middle of the night, and be brought to Ein Gedi, but there was not enough space for them, as too many others had already been brought there in the middle of that night between October 7th and October 8th.

-So, they were brought to another hotel, where people he had known all of his life were just like him, having arrived after hours or days holed up in a room, many having fought the terrorists themselves, many having witnessed a family member's murder, all searching for somebody, all frantic with questions, nobody dressed.
+So, they were brought to another hotel, where people he had known all of his life were just like him, having arrived after hours or days holed up in a room, many having fought the terrorists themselves, many having witnessed a family member's murder, all searching for somebody, or several somebodies, all frantic with questions, nobody dressed.
 Nobody with anything.
 And this would go on for days.
 The questions, the questions, the questions.
 And Adam would see people alive that he had been sure were dead, based on some of the messages he had read from his safe room that day, and others he would start learning were dead.
 Dead or missing.
-Dead or taken hostage, like his best friend.
+Dead or taken hostage, like the best friend he had lent his charger to.

 And after three days, Adam and his father Omer, his brother Dan, his mother Noelle and his sister Natasha in Spain, would learn with absolute certainty, that his dear brother Yonatan, the oldest of four, the one who walked out of his house with the terrorists to save his beautiful and precious Yosef and Aluma, would not be coming back to them.